The virtual offering plate: A brief tutorial

-Relying on the more than 2,000-year-old model of passing the collection plate on Sunday morning may not be the best option for your church’s stewardship efforts.
-Statistics indicate that more than 30 percent of consumers no longer use checks.
-Instead, they rely on electronic fund transfers or debit and credit cards.
+Relying on the more than 2,000-year-old model of passing the collection plate on Sunday morning may not be the best option for your church’s stewardship efforts, especially in times like these.
+Statistics indicate that, normally, more than 30 percent of consumers no longer use checks.
+Instead, they rely on electronic fund transfers or online debit and credit card payments.
+During this time of the coronavirus pandemic, that number is close to 100 percent.

 Electronic Fund Transfers